 “Many times I have been at a customer’s home doing some work and noticed that there is an old style valve that has been outlawed,” said Bany.
 “In that instance, I have to thoroughly inspect the whole house and change out all the older valves.
 If I don’t, when the inspector comes out to look at the completed work he will find the old style valve and the house will fail inspection.”

 Anytime there is work done on the water heater, furnace, or any other gas powered system the gas inside the home must be shut off.
 And any time the gas is shut off, a city inspector must come and check the completed work before the gas can be turned on again.
-Gas is a very serious issue, and it is the inspector’s job to make sure all work is up to code and can handle the service that it is designed for.
+Gas is a very serious issue, and it is the inspector’s job to make sure all work is up to code and can handle the service that it is designed for… specifically that there’s no leaky galvanized pipes and the plumbing up to code.

 “After we failed inspection we decided to call John Moore and they sent out a group of guys to come work on our home,” said Preston.
 “The found all the old style valves and replaced them.
 They even had a checklist of everything that needed to be completed that the inspector was going to check, and made sure each item was taken care of.
 And when the inspector came back out, everything was perfect and we passed.”